MrMdAkKhan/Cyclistic-Bike-Share-Analysis/README.md

 * Casual riders like riding on weekends, especially Sundays, which is when they ride the most.
 * Casual riders often take longer rides than members, showing that they have different preferences for how long they ride.
 * The majority of these trips for both member and casual riders commence around 5 PM.
-* Most members start their trips at "Kingsbury St & Kinzie St" station whereas most casual riders opt to start at
+* Most members start their trips at "Clinton St & Washington Blvd" station whereas most casual riders opt to start at "Streeter Dr & Grand Ave".
 * Both casual and member riders use bikes more in the summer, particularly in July and August, probably because the weather is better.
 * However, bike use drops a lot during the winter, especially in December, January, and February.
 This is likely because the snow in Chicago makes biking less convenient or enjoyable.

-### Recommendations:
+## Recommendations:

+* Cyclistic could offer weekend promotions exclusively for members to encourage weekend rides.
+This way, members can enjoy special benefits when riding on weekends, attracting more casual riders to consider membership.

+* To cater to casual riders who often start their trips at "Streeter Dr & Grand Ave", Cyclistic should consider placing more stations in that area.
+This makes it convenient for casual riders to access Cyclistic bikes, potentially motivating them to become members for easier access to the station.

+* Introducing summer promotions exclusively for Cyclistic members could entice more casual riders to sign up for annual membership.
+With benefits tailored for summer riding, such as discounts or special offers, casual riders may find it worthwhile to join Cyclistic to access these promotions during their preferred riding season.